ds300/kfs/README.md

 ## Why?

+- Helping our tools play nicely with each other (through derived files and pluggable resolution logic)
 - Making monorepos easier to work on (through fine-grained change tracking).
 - Making CI much cheaper (through robust incremental builds).